qst0/cerealize.me/_posts/2016-12-18-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: Hello World!
 ---

-# Simplicity!
+# Hello World!

 I've been looking for a super easy way to get a blog up and running.
 I guess this has been a thing for awhile and I would have to say it's awesome.